We are pleased that you are considering applying for admission under the provisions of Open Enrollment.

 State and federal education funds also follow students with disabilities to their chosen school districts.
 Any costs, over and above the state and federal funds, needed to educate students with special needs are billed back to resident school districts.

-For several years, Orono Public Schools were in a position to enroll all or nearly all open enrollment applicants.
-As the School District population has increased, the School District must restrict open enrollment transfers due to space limitations.
-The Orono School District continues to be a “demand” school district for open enrollment applicants.
-Consequently, the School District decides when their schools, grade levels, and District no longer have space for additional students.
+Families of incoming students in grades K-12 are welcome to submit a state Open Enrollment application (one needed per child) to the Orono Schools District Office by January 15 each year.
+Because the Orono School District continues to be a “demand” school district for open enrollment applicants, the District may limit open enrollment transfers due to space limitations.
+The District decides when schools and grade levels no longer have space for additional students.
 The Board of Education and administrative staff have established policies for making open enrollment decisions.
 These policies include the following:

 - Each year, the Board of Education determines the enrollment levels at each grade level.
-When enrollment in specific grades and/or programs is at or near the recommended enrollment levels, the District is closed to open enrollment applicants in those grade levels and/or programs.
+When enrollment in specific grades and/or programs is at or near the recommended enrollment levels, the District will close open enrollment applicants in those grade levels and/or programs.

 - Should spaces become available due to changes in enrollment, the Board of Education may reopen a grade level to transfers and will follow the same guidelines and application dates as specified by law.